 The fourth on the list has to do with food and drinks.
 Yes, we already mentioned beer.
 However, what about Croatian wines and fine dining?
 Luckily, you have a plethora of options to fine dine in Split.
 The city is full of restaurants and wine bars.
 We’ll mention some of the most popular ones.

 People of Split really know how to enjoy their food.
 Every restaurant meticulously prepares excellent food of local origin and has extraordinary service.
 You can check out Zinfandel Food & Wine bar, ZOI, Mazgoon, or Kinoteka Food and Bar.
-Wherever you decide to go, you’ll return to your stay amazed with the food and wine you just consumed.
+Wherever you decide to go, you’ll return to your stay amazed by the food and wine you just consumed.

 5. Spend a Day at the Beach